Bruin-Dev/Intelygenz/docs/manual_procedures/SWITCH_AUTOMATION_ENGINE_REGION.md

 - Ensure that your AWS credentials have Codecommit permission to interact with Automation Engine repository in all available regions.
 - We have configured a git mirroring from `pro` to `mirror` environment, by that way we always have updated the repo in the mirror region.
 - The actual environments are: `pro` and `mirror`, but could be more in the future.
-- Master branch is protected, you can't commit directly to it, you must create a new branch and do a pull request.
+- Master branch is protected, you cannot commit directly to it, you must create a new branch and do a pull request.
 - An authorized team member must accept your PR once the changes was verified.
 - Once the pipeline run, if we check logs, we can verify that is possible that terraform failed the execution of `union` resources(AWS resources that create links between regions), this is originated by AWS unavailability in one region.
 This behavior is expected since we assume